I’m not anti-marriage.

 I guess we had better things to do.
 We’ve always been committed to one another.
 Marriage was never part of that equation.

-Andrew’s not a forward thinking type of guy.
-It’s bothered me a bit, more for financial reasons than anything else.
-I would feel a bit insecure at times but the marriage thing was never an issue.
-That’s what Andrew’s like.
-I could argue with him incessantly or focus on enjoying life – I chose the latter.
+I guess early on I did think about it but Andrew’s not a forward thinking type of guy.
+It’s bothered me a lot, more for financial reasons than anything else.
+I would feel a bit insecure at times, but the marriage thing was never an issue.
+Most of my friends didn’t understand, but that’s just what Andrew’s like.
+I could argue with him incessantly about his inability to plan or think ahead (which we did) or could accept that he was just not like that and focus on enjoying life.
+I increasingly chose the latter.

 Maybe we don’t love each other enough.